 As switches became more available, there was a move from chained hubs to a set of hubs connected to a switch.
 A switch only sends traffic to a given port if the traffic has to go to that port.
 So switches have the effect of reducing congestion at workstations, by stopping the workstations from seeing all the traffic from the other ports of the switch.

-A simple switched network, though, still needs routers to set the boundaries of where broadcasts are sent (referred to as 'broadcast containment').
-So, the typical LAN was set up as shown below.
+A simple switched network, though, still needs routers to set the boundaries of where broadcasts are sent (referred to as "broadcast containment").
+So, the typical LAN was set up as shown below in Figure 1.